victoria-igbobi65/victoria-igbobi65/README.md

-- 👋 Hi, I’m @victoria-igbobi
+- 👋 Hi, I’m victoria igbobi
-- 🌱 I’m currently learning python and fastapi
+- 🌱 I’m currently have python, fastApi and Javascript skills
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me victoriaigbobi65@gmail.com